Trump, in 2020 campaign mode, calls Democrats ‘radical’

 “Trump has been the best president we’ve ever had,” said Ron Freitas, a retired Merchant Marine and registered Democrat from Orlando.

 Hundreds of anti-Trump protesters clapped and took photos when a 20-foot (6-meter) blimp of a snarling Trump baby in a diaper was inflated.
-Some members of the far-right hate group Proud Boys were also spotted marching in Orlando outside the rally.
+Some members of the far-right hate group Proud Boys were also spotted marching outside the rally.

 Trump aides scheduled the kickoff near the four-year anniversary of the day when the former reality television star and New York tabloid fixture launched his longshot campaign for president with a famous escalator ride in front of a crowd that included paid actors.